Unifi Hotspot

 None

-Automatically authorises users to the Wi-Fi without using authentication.
-Will display a "Connect to Wi-Fi" button which will be automatically clicked if JavaScript is available.
+Automatically authorizes users to the Wi-Fi without using authentication.
+It will display a "Connect to Wi-Fi" button which will be automatically clicked if JavaScript is available.

 UserInfo

-Display a basic user information authentication page requiring the users name and email address to continue.
+Displays a basic user information authentication page requiring the user's name and email address to continue.

 Custom

-Allows you to bring your own authentication page by mounting custom.html inside the container.
-Rememeber that users cannot load external assets until you are authorised so you must bundle these in the custom.html page.
-ParcelJSopen in new window can help with this.
+Allows you to use your own authentication page by mounting custom.html inside the container.
+Remember that users cannot load external assets until they are authorized, so you must bundle these in the custom.html page.
+ParcelJS can help with this.

 See Bind Mounts

-At a minimum the page you provide must send a POST request to /authorise.
-You can look at either noAuth.htmlopen in new window or basic.htmlopen in new window as a reference.
+At a minimum, the page you provide must send a POST request to /authorize.
+You can look at either noAuth.html or basic.html as a reference.

-Data can be captured from users, such as email addresses from the form that is shown once a user connects to the hotspot.
-The basicInfo.html page contains an example of capturing a users name and email address.
+Data can be captured from users, such as email addresses from the form shown once a user connects to the hotspot.
+The basicInfo.html page contains an example of capturing a user's name and email address.

 • Webhooks